 A final note that someone should follow when going into a voice-over audition is not being fearful of trying something new.
 Voice acting classes help prepare you for this.
 This can lead to voice-acting opportunities that weren’t previously available to you!

-3. Maximize your voiceover performance
+3. Maximize your performance with voice acting training

 Voiceover classes teach a variety of skills including the use of voice to make a character seem real.
 They also teach how to vary the tone of your voice, and how to talk to an audience.